SamStudio8/samstudio8.github.io.off/_posts/2015-05-12-playing-phylogenetic-hide-seek.md

 will preserve the kingdoms Plantae, Animalia, and Fungi [...] and will replace Protista with a series of kingdoms corresponding to the various ancient protistan lineages".

+### The Sixth Kingdom
+...Thomas Cavalier-Smith proposed in 1998 an oft-used "six kingdom"

-## Getting the Band Back Together: 21st Century Supergroups
+### Getting the Band Back Together: 21st Century Supergroups
 With continuing innovation fueling rapidly moving research, especially in the fields of molecular biology and genetics, more sequences could be analysed than ever before.
 Scientists had been won over by Woese's domain model and tried to maintain an underlying